-All Hallows’ Eve, better known today as Halloween, is associated with trick-or-treating, costumes, pumpkins, haunted houses, and ghoulish creatures of the night, both living and the nonliving.
+All Hallows’ Eve, better known today as Halloween, is associated with trick-or-treating costumes, pumpkins, haunted houses, and ghoulish creatures of the night, both living and the nonliving.
 This holiday is a festive, fun time to dress up and eat candy.
-Yet, there is another thought that this night is about worshiping the dark side or the devil.
+Yet, there is another thought that this night is about worshiping the dark side of the devil.

 The demographic that likes the devil balloon is in the upper teens to mid-twenties.
 A quick tip to recognizing this individual is to look at their clothing.
 If they dress in black, have a Goth look, or have tattoos of a devil, then you have found the perfect candidate for a devil: Grandma’s or people who are coming or going to church stick to the more popular jack-o-lantern.

 Is it worth learning or designing a devil?
-I would have to say, “Yes,” which would be only if you want to expand your thinking as an artist.
+I would have to say, “Yes,” only if you want to expand your thinking as an artist.
 The devil design changes a balloon artist to transform their thinking from the cute and pretty to dark and evil.

 If you are a beginner, I would rather see you spend your time learning a funny Halloween joke or improving your basic balloon figures.
-The devil is not popular enough to waste time developing and once you exhausted and perfected all your Halloween designs, then try it.
-Until then, the Devils face does not need to be in your arsenal of balloon figures.
+The devil is not popular enough to waste time developing and once you have exhausted and perfected all your Halloween designs, try it.
+Until then, the Devil’s face does not need to be in your arsenal of balloon figures.

 Design note: I could have spent another 10-15 minutes making the devil’s eyebrows more menacing, but at some point in the design, you have to say, “That’s far enough.”
 Otherwise, you keep tweaking it until something breaks or deflates.